mauritsl/starbucks-offers/README.md

 This project analyses Starbucks offers.
 It was done as part of Udacity's Data Science Nano Degree course.

+A write-up of this analysis is available as [blogpost on Medium](https://medium.com/@maurits_94643/you-are-part-of-an-experiment-this-is-what-companies-learn-from-you-5050142f2891).

 ## Questions answered

 * Which offers are used?